All Episodes

 You will not believe this.

-And Snerdley says, Good if he wins and you'll be able to fix the turtle light problem.
+And Snerdley says, good if he wins and you'll be able to fix the turtle light problem.

-I said, No, this is what you don't understand, Snerdley.
+I said, no, this is what you don't understand, Snerdley.

 Yeah, I got a problem with the turtle lights.

-Uh but this is the thing that I admire about Rosso.
+But this is the thing that I admire about Rosso.

-Um, it's not it's not no, no, no, no.
+No, it's not, it's not, no, no, no, no.

-He's gonna have like all town councils do, all kinds of people mad at him for as long as he served, but he really he's got some things that he wants to do that that he thinks need to be changed here.
+But he really, he's got some things that he wants to do that he thinks need to be changed here.

-Uh and he's you know, when he started this, everybody's sort of like, what are you doing?
+And he's, you know, when he started this, everybody's sort of like, what are you doing?

-Uh and he's worked hard.
+And he's worked hard.

 I am worn out.